 In March, when we started seeing the alarming data and news stories about COVID-19, it reminded me of being a Peace Corps volunteer.
 For a year in the 1990s, I worked in a district hospital in Malawi, Africa, in the middle of the HIV/AIDS epidemic.
 It was a different disease and a different epidemic, but we had similar problems.
 There was no cure and we lacked adequate diagnostics or personal protection equipment.
 We got through the worst of the crisis by professionals coming together and trying things, learning from mistakes and eventually implementing evidence-based approaches.

-When the government of Massachusetts launched the COVID-19 Community Tracing Collaborative, I offered to help.
-Currently, the collaborative is a startup with a remote workforce of more than 1,600 case investigators, contact tracers, and resource coordinators who are assisting local health departments across the 351 towns and cities of Massachusetts.
+When my home state launched its COVID-19 Community Tracing Collaborative, I volunteered to help.
+Currently, the collaborative is a startup with a remote workforce of more than 1,600 case investigators, contact tracers, and resource coordinators who are assisting local health departments across 351 towns and cities.
 We're trying to help them understand the situation in their locales and care for their residents so we can stop this pandemic.

 At its core, contact tracing is about reaching out to COVID-positive people and making a human connection.
 We call people at probably one of the most difficult, vulnerable times in their lives because they have an illness that doesn't have a known cure yet.
 They're unable to work.
 It doesn't matter if you're in Massachusetts or Kentucky or Minnesota, it's going to be the same.
 So, we express our concern, we assess their ability to isolate.
 We try to link them to services if needed, such as food delivery, access to necessary medicines, and rent support.